 Bentley's Bentayga is one of the fastest, most luxurious and priciest exclusive large luxury SUVs out there.
-You can even have it with Plug-in power.
-The question is whether all this is a step too far for the British brand.
+And now it's even better.
+Jonathan Crouch looks at the revised version.

-Bentley has been clever to spot a gaping hole in the SUV market above the ubiquitous Range Rover and have developed this Bentayga model to fill it.
-It's now available with a petrol V8, with Plug-in hybrid power or even in wild W12 Speed guise.
+Bentley was clever in spotting a gaping hole in the SUV market above the ubiquitous Range Rover and filling it with its Bentayga super-luxury SUV.
+This car has now been usefully updated and features a smarter look and a much improved interior.
+It's available with a petrol V8, with Plug-in hybrid power or even in wild W12 Speed guise.
 Either way, it can go properly off-road and packs some impressive statistics.

 While some may be surprised to see Bentley producing a SUV vehicle, those who've kept an eye on the market have had plenty of time to get used to the idea.
 We had our first hint at what would become the Bentayga way back in 2012 with the EXP 9 F prototype.
 Here, elements like as the engine and overall size gave us a good indication of what was to come, though much has changed visually since the first controversial concept was shown.
 Taking on board criticisms from press and potential customers alike, Bentley have made sure they put the 'sport' into their SUV.
 All the available petrol engines aim to give best-in-class performance, while the styling looks very Bentley-orientated.
 Underneath, there's architecture shared with the MK2 model Audi Q7 and the third generation Porsche Cayenne.
 If the Q7 is anything to go by, that bodes very well indeed.

 The first engine alternative is a 550PS 4.0-litre petrol V8.
-Or, if you prioritise efficiency, there's a turbocharged 3.0-litre V6 petrol Plug-in hybrid model which has 449PS an all-electric driving range of 31 miles.
-Go for the W12 Speed petrol option and you get a 6.0-litre 12 cylinder unit with 635PS and 900Nm of torque.
+It makes 62mph from rest in just 4.4s on the way to a maximum of 180mph.
+Or, if you prioritise efficiency, there's a turbocharged 3.0-litre V6 petrol Plug-in hybrid model which has 449PS and an all-electric driving range of 31 miles.
+Go for the flagship petrol-engined W12 Speed model and you get a 6.0-litre 12 cylinder unit with 635PS and 900Nm of torque.
 Despite this variant's prodigious 2,422kg kerb weight, 62mph from rest takes just 3.9s - faster than a Porsche 911 Carrera.
 Flat out, you'll be doing 190mph, a figure way beyond any of its competitors.
 On all Bentaygas, to make sure that this big brute doesn't embarrass itself around corners, there's a fast acting 48v electric anti-roll bar system.
 Unlike conventional fixed anti-roll bars, this allows the Bentayga to remain supple over bumpy roads whilst still resisting roll around the twisties.
 It also ensures the big Bentley has plenty of ability off the beaten track even if most owners will probably never try it out.
 There's even the ability to raise and lower the car on its standard air suspension, perfect to make hooking up a horsebox or speedboat that much easier.

 If you have to ask yourself whether you can afford to run a Bentayga, don't bother reading any more of this section.
-From the V8 and W12 versions, don't expect more than about 20 to the gallon, even on a good day, necessitating a giant 87-litre fuel tank - you certainly wouldn't want to have to fill one up.
-CO2 is similarly frightening at around 300g/km for the Speed, enough to put it firmly into the top bracket for tax and first licence rates.
+The WLTP figures for the petrol V8 make sobering reading for eco-minded folk seduced by this SUV; a combined CO2 reading of 302g/km and a combined consumption figure of 21.2mpg.
+Bentley folk will probably be more concerned about how often they'll have to brush their brogues on dirty filling station forecourts; quite frequently is the answer.
+The quoted WLTP driving range for the V8 is 397 miles.
+As for the W12 Speed version, well don't expect more than about 15 to the gallon, even on a good day, necessitating a giant 87-litre fuel tank - you certainly wouldn't want to have to fill one up.
 You can do much better though, by opting for the 3.0-litre petrol Plug-in hybrid version.
-This delivers combined NEDC emissions of just 75g/km, has an electric driving range of 31 miles and can be re-charged in just two and a half hours.
-The three year manufacturer's warranty is an unlimited mileage one.
+This delivers combined emissions of well under 100g/km, has an electric driving range of nearly 30 miles and can be re-charged in just two and a half hours.
+Across the range, the three year manufacturer's warranty is an unlimited mileage one.

-In summary, you can see why it took the Bentley brand so long to get around to bringing us this car.
-But having tried it, we've ended up being very glad that they did.
+You can see why it took the Bentley brand so long to get around to originally bringing us this car, but they didn't wait too long before improving it.
 Of course, there'll always be people who'll sneer at the concept behind this kind of super-luxury SUV - as one writer put it, 'never again need you be stuck up a creek without a china dinner service'.
 Still, if you can get over your prejudices and appreciate this model for what it's managed to achieve, there's lots to like here.
 Contrary to what some people might tell you, it's very much its own car, very much unique and, best of all, very much a Bentley.
 Which if you'd like one, will be exactly what you'll want to hear.

 |01245 932 814||Directions|